Mode8fx/SuDokuL/README.md

 # SuDokuL
 This is a Sudoku game made in C++ and SDL2.
-It's currently available for Switch, Wii U, Vita, PC, and Android.
+It's currently available for PC, Android, Switch, Wii U, Vita, and PSP.

 ## Features
 - Play Sudoku puzzles of Easy, Normal, Hard, or Very Hard difficulty